 34 Boulevard Saint Michel,

-Built in the 1930’s as a newsreel theatre in what had formerly been a restaurant in the Latin Quarter, the architect was talented enough to find room for a single screen auditorium with a deep balcony, a lobby, and large facade.
+The Cinevog Latin opened in 1938 as a newsreel theatre in what had formerly been a restaurant in the Latin Quarter, the architect Julien Hirsch was talented enough to find room for a single screen auditorium with a deep balcony, a lobby, and large façade.
 A curved stage gave the feeling of being a bigger place than it actually was.

-In the 1970’s, after a refurbishing, the Latin became a first run movie theatre.
-In the 1980’s, with the development of newer first run theatres in that district, it turned to adult movies.
+In the 1970’s, after a refurbishing, the Cinema Latin became a first run movie theatre.
+In the 1980’s, with the development of newer first run cinemas in that district, it turned to adult movies.

-One of the first automatic projection systems (Philips) allowed the theatre to be run by one man, as the booth was near to the box office.
+One of the first automatic projection systems (Philips) allowed the cinema to be run by one man, as the booth was near to the box office.

 Once there was a hunger strike by a porn star in the lobby.
 All the newspapers had great interest in the story.
-In the 1990’s, due to the excellent location, the Latin was bought by a book/video/ records chain.
+The Cinema Latin was closed on 20th September 1994 after being bought by a book/video/ records chain.

-The place was remodeled, and by 2004, there was no trace left of the Latin.
+The place was remodelled, and by 2004, there was no trace left of the Latin.

 Just login to your account and subscribe to this theater.